Pros:

 Takeaway

-The Escalade’s reform was overall a successful one, and this now up-to-date mall crawler can serve demanding families that have certain needs in terms of technology and space, and who are not afraid of big digits at the pump.
+The Escalade’s reform was successful overall, and this now up-to-date mall crawler can serve demanding families with certain needs in terms of technology and space, and who are not afraid of big digits at the pump.

-Like every gas-only model on the planet, what might be the next big thing for the Escalade is an electric version – which could come sooner than we might think.
+Like every gas-only model on the planet, the next big thing for the Escalade might be an electric version, which could come sooner than we might think.
 Here are some more gas and electric 2021 & 2022 SUVs worth checking out.